Back to Blog

 Apr 16, 2026 11 min read

 Open-source voice AI is one of the fastest-moving corners of AI infrastructure.
-Four frameworks dominate the category today: LiveKit Agents, Pipecat, Bolna and TEN Framework.
-All four are free, all four are production-capable, and all four have completely different trade-offs.
-Here's an honest comparison from a team that builds on one of them.
+Five frameworks dominate the category in 2026: LiveKit Agents, Pipecat, Bolna, Vocode and TEN Framework.
+All five are free, all five are production-capable, and all five have very different trade-offs.
+Here's an honest ranking from a team that builds on one of them and contributes to two more.

 FrameworkLicenseLanguageBuilt byBest for